Siege of Smyrna: Aftermath

 In the aftermath of the fall of Smyrna, the Genoese outpost at Old Phocaea was threatened by the forces of Muhammad Sultan.
 Following the lead of New Phocaea, it surrendered without a fight.
 Francesco II Gattilusio, the lord of the island of Lesbos, also surrendered to Muhammad Sultan and offered to pay tribute.
 The Genoese authorities on the island of Chios and the Ottoman prince İsa Çelebi both sent envoys to Timur at Ayasoluk offering to do homage.
 As a result of these surrenders, Timur gained control of two Aegean islands even though he had no navy.

 The siege of Smyrna was not widely reported in western Europe, but it did raise awareness of Timur's military power.
 News of the loss of Smyrna had reached King Martin of Aragon, via Byzantine channels, by 28 February 1403, for on that day he wrote a letter deeply critical of Timur to Henry III of Castile.
-In March, he mooted the idea of an anti-Timurid crusade to Pope Benedict XIII.
+In March, he mooted the idea of an anti-Timurid crusade to the Avignon Pope Benedict XIII.
 In general, however, the European attitude to Timur was more positive, since he had defeated the Ottomans who had been menacing the Byzantine Empire (and Smyrna) for decades.

 According to Andrea Redusio de Quero in his Chronicon Tarvisinum, Timur took great pride in the conquest of Smyrna, since it had resisted so many Ottoman attempts before.

 With Smyrna lost and the Ottoman state in shambles, Philibert de Naillac took the opportunity to occupy the site of ancient Halicarnassus further south on the Anatolian coast sometime between 1402 and 1408.
-There he constructed the Castle of Saint Peter (Petrounion, corrupted in Turkish as Bodrum, meaning "cellar").
+There he constructed the Castle of Saint Peter (Petrounion, transformed in Turkish into Bodrum, meaning "cellar").
 This fortress remained under the Knights' control until 1523.